 How to Troubleshoot an Open Pressure Switch

-Unfortunately, it’s impossible to pinpoint the exact problem until you perform further tests.
+While there are furnace pressure switch symptoms you can check, it’s impossible to pinpoint the exact problem until you perform further tests.
 Therefore, if your furnace flashes three times, it may be helpful to switch it off for troubleshooting.

 - Switch off power and gas: Never work on your furnace with the power on and gas supply running.
 It’s too risky.
 So, first, locate the electrical switch and flip it off.
 Then, find the gas valve and turn it off too.
 The valve is OFF when the lever is perpendicular (rather than parallel) to the gas pipe.